LoryT20/MAGD150-Portfolio/README.md

 [s19magd150lab06_Lory.pde](https://github.com/LoryT20/MAGD150-Portfolio/tree/gh-pages/s19magd150lab06_Lory)
 ## Program 7 - Transformation
 [s19magd150lab07_Lory.pde](https://github.com/LoryT20/MAGD150-Portfolio/tree/gh-pages/s19magd150lab07_Lory)
+This program utilizes PVectors create an animated circus enviornment.
+The end result is complete with rotating circles to resemble a juggler and a spotlight that is controlled by the user's mouse input.
 ## Program 8 - Text
+This program works with two different fonts to create two different bodies of text.
+One body scrolls through the top of the screen while the other makes a paragraph block that fills the rest of the screen. the theme is a motivational poster, so the text provides uplifting statements along with a chalkboard theme with a green background and doodle themed text
 [s19magd150lab08_Lory.pde](https://github.com/LoryT20/MAGD150-Portfolio/tree/gh-pages/s19magd150lab08_Lory)
 ## Program 9 - Image/Sound/Video
+This program displays a PDF image on the right side of the screen, a MOV video on the left, and plays a WAV audio file.
 [s19magd150lab09_Lory.pde](https://github.com/LoryT20/MAGD150-Portfolio/tree/gh-pages/s19magd150lab09_Lory)
 ## Program 10 - 3D
 this first program...